chrismonit/chroma_clade/README.md

 ## Installation
 Pre-compiled apps are available in the releases section above, for Windows and macOS:

-**Windows:** download `chroma_clade.exe`
+**Windows:** download `chroma_clade.exe`.

-**macOS:** download `Chroma.Clade.zip`
+**macOS:** download `Chroma.Clade.zip`.
 For macOS, the app will be downloaded in a compressed file format.
 Once it has downloaded just double click the file to access the app itself.

 **Linux/Unix:** While no packaged application is currently available, the graphical interface can be run via the terminal, provided [Python 3](https://www.python.org/downloads/) and Python modules [Biopython](https://pypi.org/project/biopython/)  and [PIL](https://pypi.org/project/Pillow/) are installed (`$ pip3 install biopython Pillow`).
 Download/clone this repository and then specify an alias command, for example:

 `alias chroma_clade="python3 /path/to/chroma_clade/src/gui.py &"`

 in the `~/.bashrc` file, or equivalent.
 See also the command line interface, below.

 ## Instructions